Siphon880gh/devbrain/AI Assisted Coding/Cursor AI/_ Cursor AI Agents - Learn by Leveling Up (2025-12)/02 - What Are AI Agents in Cursor.md

 Github repo:
 - Requirement: Your local github repo must have an origin pointing to an online repo
+- It’ll have access to committing, pushing, etc. The tool is implied from selecting Cloud.
+No need to mention please use Github.
 ![[Pasted image 20251214070531.png]]

 ---